Petra Ecclestone: Residences

 Her 57000 sqft mansion, The Manor, was the former residence of Candy and Aaron Spelling, and was the largest house in Los Angeles County.
 According to a 2012 article in The Wall Street Journal, she had first viewed several other properties, including a 36,000-square-foot property on Sunset Boulevard, priced at $49.5 million.
 The real estate broker Rick Hilton said: "I showed her several properties but they weren't grand enough."
 In 2014, Ecclestone put The Manor back on the market with a price tag of $150 million.
 However, she reportedly turned down an offer that met her price in December 2015.
 The Manor was relisted for sale in October 2016 with an asking price of $200 million.
-In June 2019, it sold to an anonymous buyer for $119.7 million, the highest sale price in Californian history.
+In June 2019, it sold to an anonymous buyer for $119.7 million, the highest sale price in California history.

-She also owns a residence in Chelsea, London, that she bought in 2010 for $90 million.
-The owner of the construction company that worked on the building, Sayed Bukhari, said in The Wall Street Journal article that she had already been offered more than $125 million for the four-storey home.
+In 2010 she acquired Sloane House on Old Church Street in Chelsea, London.
+Ecclestone spent several years renovating the property with a substantial basement.
+In 2019 she offered the house for sale for £150 million and "at least" £175 million in 2021.
+The house was the subject of a feature in Architectural Digest in 2021.